 Getting Your Allergy Shots

-Keep in mind that many visits are needed to feel the full effects of this treatment.
-Your doctor will assess your symptoms on occasion to help decide when you can stop your allergy shot treatment.
+Keep in mind that many visits are needed to get the full effects of this treatment.
+Your provider will assess your symptoms now and then to help decide when you can stop receiving the shots.

-An allergy shot may cause a reaction on the skin (such as redness, swelling, and itching) or a mild nasal stuffiness or runny nose.
+An allergy shot may cause a reaction on the skin, such as redness, swelling, and itching.
+Some people have mild nasal stuffiness or a runny nose.

-- You may need to stay in your doctor's office for 30 minutes after your shot to check for a reaction.
+Though rare, an allergy shot can also cause a severe life-threatening allergic reaction called anaphylaxis .
+Because of this, you may need to stay in your provider's office for 30 minutes after your shot to check for this reaction.

-Reactions to allergy shots can be treated in your doctor's office right away.
+Reactions to allergy shots can be treated in your provider's office right away.